DragonWarrior15/statistical-learning-notes/_notes/linalg/linear_eq/eigen.md

 * The sum of eigenvalues is the trace of the matrix (sum of elements along the diagonal).

     This can be verified by considering the polynomial expansion of det$(A - \lambda I) = 0$.
 The sum of roots of this polynomial (which is the sum of eigenvalues) is the coefficient of $(-\lambda)^{n-1}$ (from Vieta's formulas) which comes out to be the sum of diagonal elements.
-* The product of eigenvalus is the determinant of the matrix.
+* The product of eigenvalues is the determinant of the matrix.
 * If any eigenvalue is $0$, the matrix is singular (not invertible).
 This follows from above.
 * If all eigenvalues are non-zero, the dimension of the null space is $0$ (because the only solution to $Ax = 0 = 0x$ is the trivial solution, all zeros).
 By the [rank nullity theorem]({{ site.baseurl }}/notes/linalg/linear_maps/matrix.html#rank-nullity-theorem), rank$(A) = n$.
 * Eigenvalues of the $A^{-1}$ are the reciprocals of the eigenvalues of $A$ for the corresponding eigenvector.
 Consider an eigenvalue $\lambda$ and the corresponding eigenvector $x$